cherylberger/PyBer_Analysis/README.md

   fares_Jan_April.index = pd.to_datetime(fares_Jan_April.index)
   fares_Jan_April
   fares_Jan_April.info()
-  #### Finally, create a new DataFrame using the "resample()" function by week 'W' and get the sum of the fares for each week.
+  #### Finally, create a new DataFrame using the "resample()" function in Python to get the sum of the fares for each week.
   weekly_fares_df = fares_Jan_April.resample('W').sum()
   weekly_fares_df.head(10)
 ![image](https://user-images.githubusercontent.com/94234511/148485146-5a0f8263-408f-43b3-8709-8ca709fe6790.png)